πŸ’‘ This page contain affiliate links. By making a purchase through them, we may earn a commission at no extra cost to you.

 This code will set the page size as A4 with a landscape orientation, and apply a 4cm margin to both sides.

-πŸ” Become a member or login to get access to the full source code in one piece.
+πŸ” Login to get access to the full source code in one piece.
 Download the print preset in full to improve your prints.

 We can also specifically target the first page using the :first pseudo-selector.
 Additionally, we can individually target left (even-numbered) or right (odd-numbered) pages using the :left and :right pseudo-selectors: